 “God disciplines us for our good, in order that we may share in His holiness.
 No discipline seems pleasant at the time, but painful.
-Later on, however, it produces a harvest of righteousness and peace for those who have been trained by it.” – Hebrews 12: 10b -11
+Later on, however, it produces a harvest of righteousness and peace for those who have been trained by it.”
+Hebrews 12: 10b -11

 It means to be more like God.
+But the journey towards becoming more like God isn’t easy.
 Since God is holy and we are not, it’s natural that there will be tension as followers of Jesus struggle to grow, learn and mature in faith.

-When we run from God, we will be pursued.
-God will get our attention.
-And when we hit rock bottom and we’ve tried every other option – God will be right there, ready to love and guide us through the consequences of our actions.
+But you can be assured of this: when we do mess up and we’ve tried every other option – God will be right there, ready to love and guide us through the consequences of our actions.

 God will never stop shaping us into what He has created us to be – a child that is more and more like His Father.